PraveenMut/zendesk_coding_challenge/README.md

   - <b>Pure Thin client:</b> The client becomes merely a layer to the server and handles no logic by itself.
 Although this is indeed efficient as it removes any risk of failure at processing-time on the client side, it does open up to quite a bit of latency.
 This means that the client needs to maintain a connection (not persistent, rather the client <em>needs</em> to stay online to request any new pages).
 Although many users may not paginate entirely through the entire ticket list, the latency can add up when paginating through 2-4 pages which can significantly detract from the User Experience.
 Each request is at constant O(1) time.

-  <b>Pure Fat client:<b> The client now handles all of the parsing, processing, storing for <b><em>all</b></em> tickets involved.
+ -  <b>Pure Fat client:</b> The client now handles all of the parsing, processing, storing for <b><em>all</b></em> tickets involved.
 In essence, the client becomes a mini version of the ZenDesk API.
 This does not require a connection to the internet when in pagination mode.
 However, this indeed can lead to processing errors and most importantly, storage.
 This method will clearly <b>not scale</b>, as it requires the client to download the <em>entire</em> ticket list which could be in the order of 10s of thousands.
 Initial request is at O(1) time but processing is at O(n) time.

-  <b>Progressive client:</b> I chose this method to for my pagination.
+- <b>Progressive client:</b> I chose this method to for my pagination.
 It combines the best of both worlds, the thick and thin client-server architectures.
 Instead of requesting the entire dataset which cost both bandwidth and time, only the first small n tickets are downloaded, processed and displayed.
 Only when the client requests the l = ((n)/page_limit)-1 page, the next set of data is prefetched (preferrably asyncronously in the background) and then displayed when l+2 is requested, then it displayed.

 The time complexity of my pagination function is O(n) = T(2n) for processing, unlike pure fat client, the retrieval time should always be constant O(1) as you are only retrieving a constant number of tickets.
 For small n, this approach provides <b>blazing fast</b> pagination, allows the client to be temporarily disconnected (mobile friendly) and the pagination not to be interrupted.

 Thus, for the purposes of this project, I do believe the progressive client is highly scalable due to small file of the JSON involved (always under 1-2MB).
 However, to conclude, the pure thin client is the most ideal model when the data size (size complexity) becomes large.
 This is due to the asymptotic time complexity of Omega(n) of my processing in pagination (new pages need to be inserted to the master array).

 ## Testing
 I wanted to thoroughly challenge myself by attempting RSpec and TDD for the first time in my as a bootcamp development student.
 I spent most of my time experimenting with RSpec, reading documentation, going through syntaxes, understanding how RSpec deals with mocks, spies and assertions.

-However, due to the infinite recusive nature of my application (i.e. all of my menus which require continuous input from the user) it become extremely difficult to know what to use and thus become stuck in writing my tests which did not accurately reflect my code.
+However, due to the infinite recusive nature of my application (i.e. all of my menus which require continuous input from the user) it become extremely difficult to know what to use and thus become stuck in writing my tests which did not truly reflect my code.

-After
+Due to the time constraint and a development challenge, I reverted back to standard unit tests.
+However, it was a great learning experience nonetheless!

+## Challenges

+I did face quite a number of challenges as I want to push myself
+- Using RSpec
+- Implemeting the dynamic, progressive client
+- Developing under TDD
+- Researching gems for fast quering to an API

+I did face a serious architectural misjudgement on Sunday where I implemented a method that was in an infinite loop and due to the main menu being an infinite loop, the application would not accept input of any kind.

+Thus, I reverted back to previous git commit, re-thought how to better implement methods that require continuous user input while also maintaining statefulness.
+The answer, component wide state containers (class variables in ruby), storing the state and then only mutating it once the function has run, a textbook case for recursive methods.